therealcybersecpro/get-started-with-ai-chat/docs/sample_questions.md

 # Sample Questions

-By default, the web application does not use tools.
-To enable Azure AI Search instead, set the environment variable before the first time of provision and deployment:
+By default, the web application does not use RAG.
+To enable Azure AI Search, set the environment variable before the first time of provision and deployment:

 ```shell
 azd env set USE_AZURE_AI_SEARCH_SERVICE true
 ```

-## General Knowledge Questions (No Tools Required)
+## General Knowledge Questions
 For questions that don't require file search or specific data, here are some **Sample Prompts**:

 - What are the key differences between Python and JavaScript programming languages?